robert-altwasser/umi-processing/Readme.md

 1.  **map_reads1**: The BAM files are converted to FASTQ, and then the FASTQ files are mapped to the genome.

-2.  **Group reads**: Sequences are grouped accoring to their UMI sequence.
+2.  **Group reads**: Sequences are grouped according to their UMI sequence.

 3.  **Consensus reads**: PCR can introduce errors, which can be indistinguishable from *real* mutations.
 Therefor, the reads are grouped by their UMIs, and only the consensus sequences are kept.
 Here, Consensus reads filters all reads that don't appear *at least three times per UMI*.